 Above: CubeSats, a class of nanosatellites, use a standardized size and form factor.
 They were developed as a cost-effective platform for education and space exploration.
 Image courtesy of NASA.

 A team at University of Hawaii at Mānoa will receive $500,000 from NASA to design and develop a fully functioning small satellite kit and course for undergraduate students as part of the Artemis Student Challenges.
-The project will develop a 1U cubesat and include a lesson plan with lectures, labs and hands-on hardware and software development.
+The project will produce a 1U CubeSat hardware and software design together with a lesson plan for lectures and hands-on lab work.

 “This topic is not typically taught and further, a spacecraft lab course is extremely rare,” Principal Investigator Dr. Frances Zhu wrote in the project proposal.
 “By reinforcing the theoretical curriculum with direct ties to hardware, students can truly engrain the subject matter learned from a conventional classroom setting, a feeling so often felt in classes solely based on lectures.”

 The project will commence in two phases.
 Phase 1 will develop the kit’s hardware and software including onboard computing, RF communications, sensors, a basic infrared camera, and an electrical power system.
 The cubesat will have software for telemetry, software visualization and development—all for less than $5,000.
 Phase 1 will also focus on creating an online lab course teaching students how to assemble and program the kit.
 The goal is to give students around the country access to a standardized aerospace design program with online support—a rare opportunity for undergraduates.
 Phase 2 will include the development of a classroom and online spacecraft mission design course using the kits.
 An additional component of the project will focus on outreach, bringing extensive workshops to community colleges throughout Hawaii that place emphasis on Native Hawaiians and other underserved groups.